Going Review [2023]: You Could Save $550 on Airfare Effortlessly

 Scott's Cheap Flights officially rebranded to Going in January 2023.

-This human involvement in the deal-finding process is a key detail in providing quality recommendations to members.
 The emails you get have information about possible deals and links/instructions for booking.
 Going doesn’t handle any kind of booking.
-It sends you to partner sites, such as Google Flights and Momondo to search for the provided deal.
-There, you can complete your booking.
-Customer support is on hand via email, though, to help you with questions.
+It sends you to partner sites, such as Google Flights, to search for the provided deal where you can complete your booking.
+Customer support is on hand via email to help you with questions.

 Compare Travel Credit Cards